 - After your five minute break, set your timer for another 25 minutes and get back to work.

 - Continue this cycle four times and before you know it you’ll have completed two hours of work.
-Bish, bash, bosh.
+Easy peasy, lemon squeezy.

 - Eliminate distractions.
-Bury your phone away or if you’re using it as a timer, make sure it’s on flight mode.
-Who knows what kind of Instagram vortex you might fall down otherwise.
-You could even try using website blocker apps such as SelfControl or Freedom
+Hide your phone or, if you’re using it as a timer, make sure it’s on flight mode.
+Who knows what kind of Instagram vortex you might fall down if you’re left unchecked.
+You could even try using website blocker apps such as SelfControl or Freedom.

 - Get out the house.
-If there are too many distractions at home (that bloody fridge!), get yourself to somewhere quiet like the library.
-The quiet environment and the studiousness of people around you should get you in the mood for work, or at least pressure you into working.
+If there are too many distractions at home, get yourself to somewhere quiet like the library.
+The studiousness of people around you should get you in the mood for work, or at least pressure you into working out of guilt.